mmbaye/Breeding4Dummies/README.md

 - **Transpiration Efficiency**: Reflects the plant's ability to manage water loss through transpiration.
 - **Crop Phenology**: Impacts the plant's developmental stages in relation to water availability.

-This presentation will delve into the physiological traits of plants and their role in adapting to drought conditions.
-The impact of these traits on crop productivity under varying drought scenarios will be explored, shedding light on the complex interactions between genetics, environment, and management practices.

 ## *Introduction to plants breeding concepts for no-breeders*